mozilla-platform-ops/relops-infra/macOS/generate-runner-state/README.md

 Usage

-Simply run the script and interact with the menu to choose a group and specify optional host limitations.
+Simply run the script and interact with the menu to choose a group, limit the number of hosts, and specify (or select) the clone directory.

 Example